kujtimiihoxha/kit/README.md

 docker-compose up
 ```

-If you change something in your code just restart the docker containers using `docker-compose restart`.
+After you run `docker-compose up` your services will start up and eny change you make to your code will automatically
+ rebuild and restart your service (only the service that is changed)